 - Patient fixation fatigue

-To learn more about the LASIK and PRK technology and whether you are a good candidate, schedule an appointment at Boston Vision by emailing us at firstname.lastname@example.org or booking with us online.
+To learn more about the LASIK and PRK technology and whether you are a good candidate, schedule an appointment at Boston Vision by booking an appointment online or giving us a call at 617-202-2020.

 LASIK and PRK procedures are available at our Brookline, Milford, Medford, Wellesley, and Andover locations.